shekhar-prajapat1/CRUD-Next.js14/README.md

 ## 📌 **Database & Data Management**
 This project uses **Appwrite**, a **NoSQL document-based database** for managing structured data.

+All the data are stored in the backeend

 ### **🗄 How Data is Stored in Appwrite**
 - **Collections** → Like tables in SQL, used to store structured data.
 - **Documents** → Like rows in SQL, each document has a unique `$id`.